owidat/kendo-UI-Mobile-Touch-Two-Fingers-Pinch-gestures/README.md

 # Code:
 All what I did after contacting Telerik support is reading the doc and writing the following code:

-* code can be found under "components" > "homeView" > "index.js"
+Code can be found under "components" > "homeView" > "index.js"

 <pre><code>

 var pinchStart = 0, pinchMoving = 0, dis = 0;